typora/support.typora.io/_posts/2021-11-21-activation.md

 ## How to retrieve my license code if I forgot it ?

-One license key is sent to your email address after the purchase, so you could just search it in your mail box and check spam if you could not find them.
+One license key is sent to your email address after the purchase, so you could just search it in your mail box and check spam if you can not find it.

-If you purchased Typora on our website (typora.io), then the license code delivered via FastSpring, and you can find your orders and license code at [here](https://typora.onfastspring.com/account) with the mail address you used for purchase.
+If you purchased Typora on our website (typora.io), then the license code is delivered via FastSpring, and you can find your orders and license code [here](https://typora.onfastspring.com/account) with the mail address you used for purchase.
 It will send you an login url to your mail box.
 If you do not receive it, please wait for a while and check your spam mails.

 If you purchase Typora from other distributor, please contact them instead.